kikugo/Search-Wise/README.md

-# Analytics Vidhya Course Search
+# Course Compass

-This project provides a smart search tool for Analytics Vidhya courses, including web scraping scripts to gather course data, a search implementation using sentence transformers, and a Streamlit web application for an interactive user interface.
+Course Compass is a smart search tool for online courses, featuring web scraping capabilities, a semantic search implementation, and an interactive Streamlit web application.

 ## Table of Contents